‘Early Help’ Statement

 Early Help and Child Protection: At Gotherington Primary staff are trained in recognising the signs of Child Abuse and Extremism and are committed to and know the benefit of Early Help as a way of supporting families and young people before their needs become acute and Social Care or other specialist intervention may be necessary.
 The school has a range of robust safeguarding procedures in place which puts the safety and protection of children at the heart of any decisions.
 The school’s safeguarding team is made up of the following school personnel:

-- Designated Safeguarding Lead (DSL) – Mr Ben Jordan
+- Designated Safeguarding Lead (DSL) – Mrs Averil Woolston

 - Deputy Designated Safeguarding Lead (DDSL) – Mr Duncan Hutchison

-- Member of Leadership Team with DSL training - Mrs Averil Woolston
+- Member of Leadership Team with DSL training - Mrs Kathryn Baker

 - Leadership Team Members – Mrs Averil Woolston, Mr Duncan Hutchison, Miss Sophie Artus & Mrs Kathryn Baker